What DOES it do to your head?

 It is baffling to become a blank slate at 40 years old.
 You think that happens when you are younger and you continue to reinvent yourself according to what you want in life.
 You never expect, or at least I didn’t, that I’d have to continue to do that for the rest of my life.
 And yet, here I am, trying to figure out who I am, all over again.

 But with one small advantage I did not have any other time I’ve had to rebuild myself.
 If I strip my father of the symptoms, I am left with the reality of a man that had an immense determination to get ahead in life despite the poverty he was born into.
 Who went to work during snowstorms for a family that he barely got to see.
-Who did the impossible to bring his entire family 3,000 miles to a different world for a better life.
+Who did the impossible to bring us 3,000 miles away from everything we knew and to a different world for a better life.

 That kind of grit, that kind of persistence, and the resolve to beat the odds is really hard to come by in life.
-He must have been born with them, and if he has all those things then I must have them too, because I am his son.
+He must have been born with all of that.
+And if he has all those things then I must have them too, because I am his son.

 What We Leave Behind